-- It’s also possible that as a re-usable material, silicone can come out on top of other materials (especially single use or limited use materials) if used enough times
+It’s also possible that as a re-usable material, silicone can come out on top of other materials if used enough times.

-- But, for other applications and products, look for alternative materials where available/possible, that either come completely from natural renewable resources (that aren’t synthetic and that don’t have additives or fillers), have a high recycling rate, are biodegradable or compostable.
-Stainless steel might be one example
+Materials that come from natural and/or renewable resources (that aren’t synthetic and that don’t have additives or fillers), have a high recycling rate, and are biodegradable or compostable, may be more sustainable than silicone.

 The Sustainability Of Plastic

 Read more specifically about the sustainability of plastic in this guide.